Evaluate Technologies and Identify Vendors that Drive Digital Transformation

 Based on the product demos, there will likely be a clear front-runner.
 Remove bias from the decision-making process by comparing them once more to the ranked list of requirements.
-Then, do your due diligence in ensuring that you choose a solution based on your client’s needs and goals, without bias, with plenty of input from various stakeholders.
+Then, do your due diligence in ensuring that you choose a solution based on your needs and goals, without bias, with plenty of input from various stakeholders.

 With Olive, you can;

-- Manage multiple projects and clients
+- Manage multiple projects

 - Manage and save your project, requirement, and survey templates